-I never got around to do screenshots of all 5 track styles due to the breakdown of the CD32 but the ones that comes with the game are: Desert, Swamp/Forest, Snow, Track and City.
+I never got around to do screenshots of all 5 track styles due to the breakdown of the CD32 but the ones that come with the game are: Desert, Swamp/Forest, Snow, Track and City.
 All 5 comes with different vehicles and handling.

 I have completed the game many times in the past and it can be a very difficult game at times so getting to see all tracks can be a nightmare unless you go for other game modes like practice etc.

-One of the very cool things about this game is that it comes with a Linkup option, bringing this game to demo parties or whatever was a blast as you got to race them via serial link.
-This is one of the top 3 serial link games in my opinion, Stunt Car Racer and Lotus 2 being the other 2.
+One of the very cool things about this game is that it comes with a Linkup option, bringing this game to demo parties or whatever was a blast as you got to race them via a serial link.
+This is one of the top 3 serial link games, in my opinion, Stunt Car Racer and Lotus 2 being the other 2.

 Turbo Trax comes with a nice upgrade system and unlike many other games out there, that very same system is also used in both multiplayer and practice/Time Trials too.
-I did screenshot of this one but for some reason it turned out all crappy, will do a new one when i have the time.
+I did a screenshot of this one but for some reason, it turned out all crappy, will do a new one when i have the time.

-Turbo Trax was announced for the CD32 but was canceled right before the planned launch due to the market dwindling up.
+Turbo Trax was announced for the CD32 but was cancelled right before the planned launch due to the market dwindling up.
 The CD32 version had 2 new features and that was CDDA and Nvram options.